 Student learning will be extended through the data analysis in the classroom to understand where the pollutants are coming from, the effect the pollutants have on our waterways and what can be done to address the issue.
 10 schools will also have the opportunity for classes to participate in water monitoring field trips for students to further learn about the effects of water pollution in their local waterways.

-Stormwater Sleuths is a year- long project to be delivered in the 2021 school year, suitable for a year 5-8 class, with the aim of answering the key question: “Is our school community contributing to stormwater pollution in our local catchment?”
+Stormwater Sleuths is a year- long project to be delivered in a school year, with the aim of answering the key question: “Is our school community contributing to stormwater pollution in our local catchment?”

 Emptying the trap

 On a regular basis students empty the trap to understand the type and amount of gross pollutants caught

 Students record what litter/gross pollutants are caught in the LittaTrap.